-Up to 300,000 shares of Common Stock may be issued to plan participants under the plan.
-No stock options or restricted stock awards have been granted under the plan.
-The maximum number of shares with respect to which stock options or restricted stock may be granted under the plan in any calendar year to an employee is 50,000 shares.
-In general, if any stock option or restricted stock award granted terminates, expires or lapses for any reason other than as a result of being exercised, or if shares issued pursuant to the plan are forfeited, the Common Stock subject to the stock option or restricted stock award will be available for further stock options and awards.
+As proposed to be amended, up to 600,000 shares of Common Stock may be issued to Plan participants under the Plan.
+The maximum number of shares with respect to which stock options or restricted stock may be granted under the Plan in any calendar year to an employee is 50,000 shares.
+In general, if any stock option or restricted stock award granted terminates, expires or lapses for any reason other than as a result of being exercised, or if shares issued pursuant to the Plan are forfeited, the Common Stock subject to the stock option or restricted stock award will be available for further stock options and awards.